EricaHD/NYU-HPC/README.md

 # NYU High Performance Computing (HPC)

 An example of how I use NYU's high performance computing system from on and off campus.
 - Logging in, submitting/monitoring/canceling normal sbatch jobs
 - Using Jupyter notebooks
 - Secure copying
+This repository contains .md files with instructions as well as sample .sbatch files.

 ### Other Resources